 Part of the challenge with the physical layout of this housing community is that there is only one way to exit.
 This is the Santiago Canyon Road which was problematic during fire evacuation.
 With added residents, this will only increase the time to successfully move this population to safety.
 The long-term traffic impacts were not included in the draft, which may add several hundred vehicles traveling on this road daily.

-The Villa Park city council has submitted comments for evaluation as the DEIR’s report does not appear to have taken into consideration the impact that this development would have on the City of Villa Park.
-Primary concerns include short term wear and tear on Villa Park roads from construction trucks, long term wear and tear, and increased traffic.
+The City of Villa Park’s primary concerns were short term wear and tear on Villa Park roads from construction trucks, long term wear and tear, and increased traffic.
 Villa Park operates on a limited budget and does not have the funds to repair roads from being used as a throughfare by vehicles that wish to bypass traffic on highways and established throughfares.

 The development is planned right at Santiago Canyon Road and Cannon Street where some of the worst traffic in the area occurs during rush hour.
-Santiago Canyon Rd can be backed up for miles going back to the Holy Sepulcher Cemetery where traffic is attempting to go right on Cannon St and on to Anaheim Hills, Yorba Linda and Riverside.
-This has already led to increased traffic in Villa Park where cars attempt to cut around this traffic by driving through Villa Park during morning and afternoon rush hours.
+Santiago Canyon Rd can be backed up for miles going back to the Holy Sepulcher Cemetery where traffic is attempting to go right on Cannon St and onto Anaheim Hills, Yorba Linda and Riverside.
+This has already led to increased traffic in the city where cars attempt to bypass traffic jams by driving through Villa Park during morning and afternoon rush hours.
 Additional homes in the area would only increase this traffic through Villa Park and further deteriorate the roads on an already slim city operating budget.